aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ```

 The message makes sense, but actually, synthesis worked, and `cdk.out` was created.
 Which also makes sense.
-The validation is do is against the `manifest.version` value, therefore we have to first create the `Cloud-Assembly`, and only then validate.
+The validation is done against the `manifest.version` value, therefore we have to first create the `Cloud-Assembly`, and only then validate.

 Not sure its an actual problem, but it does kind of feel weird.